Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 Your body works as a chain of interconnected links.
 When one part is injured, the entire chain is affected — not just the muscle or joint where it hurts.

-To make this clearer, imagine your body as a sound system:
+Think of your body as a sound system:

-• Neuromuscular system = the amplifier.
+The amplifier.
 This is where signals connect to muscles and coordination happens.

-• Muscles = the speakers.
+The speakers.
 They produce force and adapt quickly to training.

-• Tendons and tissues = the speaker stands.
+The speaker stands.
 They transmit and stabilize force, adapting slowly over time.

 All parts matter.
-If the amplifier is switched off, it doesn’t matter how expensive your speakers are — no sound comes through.
+If the amplifier is switched off, it doesn't matter how good your speakers are — no sound comes through.
 And if the stand is shaky, the whole system will rattle when you turn up the volume.

 When the Lights Go Out – The Body's Protective Mode